saintbarber/saintbarber.github.io/about.md

 I created this website to post CTF writeups and some of my personal notes.
 I always wanted to have a personal website as i believe it is good advertisment and something i can show off on my social media

 I sometimes have a go at [hackthebox](https://www.hackthebox.eu/) challenges.
-So i'll be posting writeups here when the boxes i complete are retired
+So i'll be posting writeups here once the boxes i complete are retired
 <script src="https://www.hackthebox.eu/badge/147014"></script>